 He moved over to the far side of the recliner and placed his second pillow on his chest.
-There were four metal legs down each side of the recliner so it was not going to tip with him on the edge and she was so light she’d barely trouble her side.
+There were four metal legs down each side of the recliner so it was not going to tip over with him on the edge and she was so light she’d barely trouble her side of the recliner.

 Now she shifted to the recliner, gingerly sitting her bottom down on it, finding it supported her.
-She gradually allowed herself to lie back, her head settling into the pillow but she was poised like a coiled spring, he could feel every muscle movement.
+She gradually allowed herself to lie back, her head settling into the pillow but she was poised like a coiled spring, he could feel every muscle.

 He opened his mouth a couple of times and closed it again – yet again she’d done that.
 ‘I … er … I … um … I’d die if I was just a game to you.
 What you did -’

 She noted his moist eyes.
 ‘How did it feel to you?’

 ‘As if you came in with a plan, you began it, you were unsure, you dropped the plan and just did what came into your head.’